-Pastis first became massively popular in the 1930s at the same time when absinthe was prohibited in France.
+Pastis was first commercialized by Paul Ricard in 1932.
+It became massively popular as at the time absinthe was prohibited in France.
 (Yes, absinthe used to be legal in France.
-Van Gogh didn’t just accidentally cut off his ear while in Arles in South of France, you know.)
+Van Gogh didn’t just accidentally cut off his ear while in Arles in south of France, you know.)

-How to drink Pastis
+How to Serve Pastis?

-If you are at a restaurant in France, and you can’t find pastis on the menu, you can still ask the waiter for it.
+If you are at a restaurant in France, and you can’t find pastis on the menu, you can still ask the waiter or bartender for it.
 Unless you are at a Michelin star restaurant, it is probably that you missed it under “aperitifs“, while searching the general liquors or cocktails.

 Once you’ve ordered, you will get a tall glass with just the alcohol in it.
 Don’t panic, the waiter will bring it over with a carafe of water, and some ice cubes.
 It will be up to you to mix it to how strong you want your drink to be, depending on how much of a tippler you are.
 It is 45% alcohol, so forewarned!

 Pour the water into the glass and add the ice cubes.
-A normal serving of pastis would be about 1 part pastis for 5 parts water.
+A normal serving of pastis would be about 1 part alcohol for 5 parts water.
 The liquid will turn into a cloudy yellow color, and voila, it is ready to drink.
 You can pair it with some olives, nuts or chips, as the perfect pre-dinner apéritif.

-So what does Pastis taste like?
+What does it taste like?